bellac429/Senior-Design-Lab-1/README.md

 https://www.notion.so/Lab-1-271b8b796d0180eab1d4e2178e876c93

 ## Questions for Professors
 * After 300 seconds should the temp graph show 301+ history or delete oldest temp history?
+ANSW: Just need to show 300 seconds of data, it is up to our discretion whether to store it or throw it away
 * Does the 3rd box need to be waterproof?
+ANSW: No, it does not

 ## TO DO
 * Look at notion  tasks